-These lemon poppyseed pancakes are fluffy, gluten free, and also happen to be vegan!
+These vegan lemon poppy seed pancakes are fluffy, gluten free and so easy to make!
 They’re fancy enough for weekends, but simple enough for a busy weekday morning.

-I’ll admit, the first time I made these lemon poppyseed pancakes, I went to flip the first pancake and instead of seeing a perfectly golden brown top that we all dream of, I saw a pile of mush.
+I’ll admit, the first time I made these vegan lemon poppy seed pancakes, I went to flip the first pancake and instead of seeing a perfectly golden brown top that we all dream of, I saw a pile of mush.
 It didn’t flip, it didn’t cook, and it was far from pretty.
 Has anyone else done this with pancakes?!
-I do all the time 🙂
+I do all the time, ugh!

 I like to make a double batch of this recipe and keep them in the fridge or freezer for easier meals throughout the week.
 I also love eating pancakes like a cookie as a snack.
 Is that weird?
 Probably, lol.

 I’m obsessed with all lemon everything, so I like to add extra lemon zest to these pancakes, but feel free to add as much or little as you like!